All Change in Ecuador

 Jean-Sebastien finds a welcome change of pace at Hacienda Piman

-Often overlooked by travellers making a beeline for the Galapagos Islands, the diminutive Ecuadorian mainland has a wealth of experiences for those who are willing to give it a go.
+Often overlooked by travelers making a beeline for the Galapagos Islands, the diminutive Ecuadorian mainland has a wealth of experiences for those who are willing to give it a go.

 Hacienda Piman is a great new addition to the former and current working farms that have now opened their doors to guests in Ecuador.
 It dates back to 1680, making it one of the oldest haciendas in the country, and it has remained in the hands of the distinguished Zaldumbide family ever since its construction.
 Former residents have included famous national literary figures and soldiers of the Napoleonic Wars.
 The original hacienda has been lovingly restored and some additional cabins constructed, offering a charming combination of old and new.